Gerringong, New South Wales: Modern Gerringong

 The main local industries are agriculture (including dairying and vineyards), tourism and retail trade.
 Others enjoy the seaside lifestyle but commute to work in Wollongong or Nowra and even Sydney.

 The town has a modern primary school, a town hall (built 1948), a large retirement village and a tourist industry.
-Especially in the summer months, when visitors (mostly from Sydney and Canberra) flock to the beaches, to enjoy swimming, surfing, fishing and the restaurants and cafés.
-There are two vineyards producing award-winning wines, one with cellar-door sales.
+Especially in the summer months, when visitors (mostly from Sydney and Canberra) attend the beaches for swimming, surfing, fishing and the restaurants and cafés.
+There are two vineyards.

 The Gerringong and District Historical Society runs the Heritage Museum, containing scale models of buildings, a photographic record of motor racing on Seven Mile Beach in the 1920s, and a display on the local dairying industry.
-The Society has a facility to do genealogy computer searches of a full database of pioneer descendants, and also birth, death and marriage records relating to the Gerringong area.

 Transport

 Gerringong railway station is served by NSW TrainLink's South Coast Line.
 Services are provided by diesel trains, which connect with electric trains to Sydney at Kiama.
 Local bus companies connect Gerringong to Kiama and Nowra on a daily basis, and interstate buses connect it with Sydney and Melbourne and all stops in between.

 In 2012, a major Princes Highway upgrade commenced in Gerringong.
 The upgrade provides 7.5 kilometres of upgraded highway and includes two new interchanges with access to Gerringong and Gerroa.
 This major infrastructure project includes a new overpass over the Omega rail level crossing, major highway widening, additional exits, and safer on and off ramps.
 The $329 million upgrade was officially opened on 20 August 2015.